theory/pgenv/README.md

 You can edit the file and adjust parameters to your needs.

-In order to create a configuration file for a specific version, pass the version to the `write` subcommand:
+In order to create a configuration file for a specific version, it is possible to use the `init` or `write` commands.
+If no prior default configuration exists, the commands do the same, that is they create a from-scratch configuration file.
+If a default configuration exists, the `write` command will "clone" such configuration in a PostgreSQL version specific configuration file, while `init` will create a blank configuration file.

    $ pgenv config write 10.5
    pgenv configuration file [~/.pgenv/.pgenv.10.5.conf] written

-Each time pgenv writes a configuration file, it first creates a backup with the suffix `.backup`.
+Each time pgenv writes a configuration file, it first creates a backup with the suffix `.backup` and a timestamp string related to when the backup file has been created.

 Use the `edit` subcommand to edit a configuration file in your favourite
 editor: